alihanucar/fredapi/README.md

 ## What is FRED API?

 The FRED® API is a web service that allows developers to write programs and build applications that retrieve economic data from the FRED® and ALFRED® websites hosted by the Economic Research Division of the Federal Reserve Bank of St. Louis.
 Requests can be customized according to data source, release, category, series, and other preferences.
+We use fredapi python library on our analysis.
+[See the details](https://github.com/mortada/fredapi)

 ## What is the purpose of this project?